wolfkanglim/web-for-visually-impaired/README.md

 # web-for-visually-impaired
-web disigning for visually impaired person, this is first editing file
+web designing for a visually impaired person, this is first editing file